Introduction

 RoundLotSize = 1; // this you can set also in the Settings page

-All further trades will use the same logic but position will be sized according to current cumulated equity instead of initial equity level, unless you specify fixed position size in your formula ( PositionSize = 10000 for example).
+All further trades will use the same logic, but the position will be sized according to current cumulative equity instead of initial equity level, unless you specify fixed position size in your formula (e.g., PositionSize = 10000).

 Point value

-Point-value is per-symbol setting (definable in Symbol-Information window - (picture above)) that determines the amount of profit generated by one contract for a one point increase in price.
-Example: copper is quoted in cents per pound, a price quote of 84.65 (or 8465) equals 84 cents and 65/100 of a cent per pound.
-A change of +.37 or 37 represents 37/100ths of a cent you will normally hear it quoted as 37 points.
-But because of the fact that point value for copper is 2.5 every point change gives $2.5 profit/loss, so in this example profit/loss for the day would be 2.5 * 37 = $92.50.
+Point value is a per-symbol setting (definable in the Symbol-Information window, picture above) that determines the amount of profit generated by one contract for a one-point increase in price.
+Example: copper is quoted in cents per pound.
+A price quote of 84.65 (or 8465) equals 84 cents and 65/100ths of a cent per pound.
+A change of +.37 or 37 represents 37/100ths of a cent; you will normally hear it quoted as 37 points.
+But because the point value for copper is 2.5, every point change gives a $2.5 profit/loss, so in this example, the profit/loss for the day would be 2.5 * 37 = $92.50.

-You can also set it from the formula level using PointValue reserved variable, for example:
+You can also set it from the formula level using the PointValue reserved variable, for example:

 PointValue = 2.5;

-Note: When you load old database AmiBroker presets point value field to 1 and assumes that by default 1 point represents one dollar so one dollar change gives one dollar profit/loss.
-This is done to ensure that you get correct results even if you (by mistake) run futures mode test on stocks.
+Note: When you load an old database, AmiBroker presets the point value field to 1 and assumes that by default, 1 point represents one dollar, so a one-dollar change gives a one-dollar profit/loss.
+This is done to ensure that you get correct results even if you (by mistake) run a Futures mode test on stocks.

-Note 2: Although point value setting affects (multiplies) profits/losses it does NOT affect built-in stops.
+Note 2: Although the point value setting affects (multiplies) profits/losses, it does NOT affect built-in stops.
 The stops ALWAYS operate on price movement alone.
-So you should be aware that setting 10% profit target stop will result in 25% profit on trade exited by this stop when point value is set to 2.5.
+So you should be aware that setting a 10% profit target stop will result in 25% profit on a trade exited by this stop when point value is set to 2.5.

 Simple cases